 Annual FERPA Notification

-Parents or eligible students who wish to ask Tacoma Community College to amend their child’s or their education record should write the Registrar, to clearly identify the part of the record they want changed, and specify why it should be changed.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+If Tacoma Community College decides not to amend the record as requested, Tacoma Community College will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by Tacoma Community College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA are:
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Tacoma Community College to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is: